Board of Commissioners

 Todd Murphy is a native of Dickson County, a 1995 graduate of Dickson County High School, and he attended Austin Peay State University.

 He is co-owner of The Cellar Wine & Spirits; Highway 48 Storage Facility; and Murphy Food Stores located in Charlotte and Fairview.
 He is also a current member of the Charlotte Lions Club.

 Mr. Murphy’s other board affiliations include: Tennessee Grocer’s & Convenience Store Association – Current Board Member, Tennessee Grocer’s Education Foundation – Past Chairman; Charlotte Lions Club – Past President and Past Secretary; and, Dickson County Chamber of Commerce – Board Member 2003-2008.
 He has also served on the Water Authority Board since 2016 representing the Harpeth area of WADC’s service area and was elected Chairman in December 2020.

 Dr. Don L. Weiss, Jr.

 Mayor, City of Dickson, and Vice-Chairman

-Dr. Weiss was born in Dickson County, graduated from Dickson County Senior High School in 1976, received his Bachelor of Arts degree from the University of Tennessee, Knoxville in 1980, and in 1986 received his Doctor of Optometry degree from Southern College of Optometry in Memphis.
-Mayor Weiss served on the City Council of Dickson from 1987 to 1993.
+A Dickson native and the son of the late Donnie and Alice Weiss, Mayor Weiss graduated from Dickson County High School in 1976.
+He received his Bachelor of Arts degree from the University of Tennessee, Knoxville, in 1980 and in 1986 received his Doctor of Optometry degree from Southern College of Optometry in Memphis.